seriousManual/strangenamesasaservice/README.md

 ## Multilingual

-Specify your desired language by specifing the `Accept-Language` header.
+Specify your desired language by setting the `Accept-Language` header.

 ## Api